dsebastien/modernWebDevBuild/README.md

 	* core: folder containing at least the entrypoint of your application
 	  * commons: folder containing common reusable code (e.g., base utilities)
 	  * services: folder containing generic services (e.g., for local storage)
-	  * core.bootstrap.ts: the entrypoint of your application
+	  * boot.ts: the entrypoint of your application
+	  * app.ts: the application root
 	* fonts: folder containing fonts of your application (if any)
 	* images: folder for image assets
 	* pages: folder for full-blown pages of your application